VHA Social Work

 The “National Emergencies, Disasters, and Intimate Partner Violence (IPV)” informational video was developed to raise awareness and broaden outreach through a visual modality.
 Because national emergencies, disasters, and IPV can affect anyone, special attention was paid to inclusivity with regard to diversity (race, sexuality, age, gender).

-For more information or assistance, contact your local Intimate Partner Violence Assistance Program, Primary Care Social Worker or other Provider.
-Women Veterans can also ask for the Women Veterans Program Manager.
+HELP ICON For more information or assistance, contact your local Intimate Partner Violence Assistance Program (IPVAP) Coordinator, Primary Care Social Worker or other Provider.
+Call or text Women Veterans Call Center at 855-VA-WOMEN (855-829-6636) or use the online chat feature.

 Not yet a patient at VA? - Apply Now